Daria-Zakharova/webpack-bundle-test/README.md

 syntax.

 - To use ibg just add a div wrap to an img it will be automatically transformed into background image of the wrap.
-Keep in mind to set exact sizing for the wrap.
+Keep in mind to set sizing for the wrap.

 - to run use
 ```npm run dev```